Code-Institute-Submissions/pbaker321-Binge-Flix/README.md

 ### **Future Features**
 To be added in the future:

-* Users to be able to comment on other users comments
+* Users to be able to comment on other users reviews
-* Users to like or dilike tose comments
+* Users to like or dislike those comments
 * Users can click on the show to watch it.(Providing user has the appropriate apps)
 * Users can link to sites like IMBD or wikipedia